-Draft General Plan Climate Element and 2022 Draft Community Climate Action Plan (CCAP) Update.
-Included in this discussion is an overview of the components of the 2022 Draft Community Climate Action Plan (CCAP) for San Mateo County's unincorporated areas.
-Included are a high-level overview of the CCAP structure, sources of emissions, and associated emissions reduction strategies that correspond to those sources, and the County's approach to ensuring public engagement.
+Overview of the Draft General Plan Climate Element and 2022 Draft Community Climate Action Plan (CCAP) Update.

+The County began the process of updating the 2013 Energy and Climate Change Element and the 2013 Energy Efficiency Climate Action Plan in order to bring these policy documents into compliance with State law.
+This update process has led to the creation of the 2022 General Plan Climate Element and the 2022 CCAP.
+Included in this report is an overview of the components of the 2022 CCAP for San Mateo County's unincorporated areas.
+The report provides a high-level overview of the CCAP structure, sources of emissions, key emissions reduction actions that correspond to those sources, and the County's approach to ensuring public engagement and addressing racial equity in the CCAP.
 Equity, being a key priority for the San Mateo County Board of Supervisors, serves as a cornerstone principle throughout the development of the Draft General Plan Climate Element and the CCAP.
+Additionally, the report provides information about the environmental review process, which yielded a Negative Declaration, information about how staff have ensured conformance with other County policies, and a recommendation that the Planning Commission recommend that the Board of Supervisors adopt the Negative Declaration and the 2022 Climate Element and the 2022 Community Climate Action Plan.

-There are two components to this update: 1) the Draft General Plan Climate Element is an element in the County's General Plan and provides a higher-level framework for bringing about emissions reductions whereas the 2) The CCAP provides much more detailed information about climate change and the proposed actions for reducing emissions by 2030 and 2040.
-Neither document is legally required, however, both constitute the current policy mechanism for establishing and implementing an emissions reduction plan.
+There are two components to this update: 1) the Draft General Plan Climate Element and 2) the CCAP.
+The Draft General Plan Climate Element is an element in the County's General Plan and provides a higher-level framework for bringing about emissions reductions whereas the CCAP provides much more detailed information about climate change and the proposed actions for reducing emissions by 2030 and 2040.
+Neither document is legally required, however, both constitute the County's current policy mechanism for establishing and implementing an emissions reduction plan.
 Developing an emissions reduction plan, whether it is part of a general plan or not, is legally required by the State of California.
-Below, Figure 1 provides a summary table of the four documents under consideration.